 I founded Lipstick & Curls in 2009.with a team of two artists, this has now grown to a team of 15.
 Lipstick & Curls specialises in hair and make-up from the past and can transform you into a jazz era flapper girl, a golden era Hollywood starlet, a rock n roll pin-up or a Mad Men sex kitten.
 We pride ourselves on having a fully qualified team that are all part of the different strands of the vintage scene, rockabillies, 40’s enthusiasts, Mods, Northern soul enthusiasts etc. While all experts in vintage styling, they are able to create any look from a bygone period.

-What has been the most popular style and make up colours in recent seasons?
-Any predictions for 2013 make up wise?
+What, in your opinion, has been the most popular styles and make up colours in recent seasons?

 What’s your most favourite make up item in your collection?

 Ooh that’s a difficult one!
 I am torn between my red lippy and my eyebrow pencil, it would have to be the brow liner.